mcdonc/breakonthru/README.txt

   hostname.
 I use duckdns.org for this.
 Let's pretend this hostname is "lockit.duckdns.org" for docs purposes.

-  Connect SIP softphones like Zoiper to your asterisk server (7002, 7003, etc).
-  The URL you provide to each Zoiper instance will look something like "sip:7002@lockit.duckdns.org:5065".
+  Connect SIP softphones like MizuDroid or Zoiper to your asterisk server (7002, 7003, etc).
+The domain you provide to each softphone instance will look something like "7002@lockit.duckdns.org:5065", although each has their own way of asking you (sometimes separately) for the username and the hostname/port.
 The password for this account will be the secret in the "/etc/asterisk/sip.conf" associated with 7002.
+MizuDroid is totally free and very good, but is only available on Android, AFAICT.
+Zoiper's nagware and feature-limited edition is also free.
+Its "premium" edition that adds the missing features and stops nagging is like ten bucks or something.

 On Internet Host
 ================